NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 		Arrow Keys -> Move in any of the 8 directions and navigate through the menu.
 		Enter -> Start game from menu and open/close menu when in game.
 		Spacebar -> Use the equipped item.
 Hold it to charge the stamina bar.
+Click it to continue dialogs.
 		R -> Select item in the menu.
 		E -> Attack.
 		Q -> Interact with chests and NPCs.